 After obtaining coordinates and hints from www.geocaching.com, you can begin searching Georgia State Parks & Historic Sites locations for these hidden caches.
 Geocaching is the ideal activity for families or anyone looking to try a new outdoor activity.

-There are several geo-adventures awaiting in Georgia State Parks, so the fun can be different each and every time.
+There are many geo-adventures awaiting in Georgia State Parks.
 More than 40 State Parks participate in the Parks GeoTour, and more than a dozen historic sites are on the History Trail GeoTour.
 The History Trail features indoor boxes with combination locks that can only be opened after learning about the site's history, solving clues and discovering the combination; it’s a new twist on some of Georgia’s oldest attractions!

-We’ve hidden 47 caches in 44 state parks, taking you from Cloudland Canyon to Skidaway Island, and everywhere in between.
+We’ve hidden 47 caches in 44 state parks, taking you all around Georgia.
 The quest ranges from easy to tricky.
 (Hint: you might need a tide chart for one of the bonus caches.)
 Best of all, any age can participate and share the fun of treasure hunting.

 - With 15 completed caches you are eligible for a bronze level coin

 - With 30 completed caches you are eligible for a silver level coin

 - With 40 completed caches you are eligible for a gold level coin

 Take a photo of your GeoTour Park Passport and email it (along with your name and address) to parksRfun@dnr.ga.gov.
 We will mail you your bronze, silver or gold level Park Geo-Coin!